T

 Insider tips

-• Download offline maps for the Road to Hana, as cell service is unreliable.
+• Download offline maps for areas with limited cell service, particularly on the Road to Hana.

 Packing highlights